joeypoyiwu/reisen/README.md

 ## How can I configure it?

+Change the name of the `.env_template` file to `.env`, and fill out desired parameters.

 ### Changing the file age timer

-You can change the variable `fileAge` to any integer of your choosing in minutes like such:
+You can change the variable `SET_MINUTES` in the `.env_template` file to any integer of your choosing in minutes.

-For waiting until the accepted time to wait before renaming & moving the file is 30 minutes long, change `fileAge` to:
+For example - to set the accepted time to wait before parsing & moving the file is 30 minutes long, change `SET_MINUTES` to:

-`fileAge = 30`
+`SET_MINUTES = 30`

 ## TODO